bsamek/evergreen-wiki/Commit-Queue.md

 4. If the tests pass, the merge commit is pushed to GitHub.

 # Modes of Operation
-Changes can be added to the commit queue both from pull requests or the CLI.
+Changes can be added to the commit queue from pull requests, the CLI, or the UI.
 ## PR
 For projects that use GitHub pull requests for code review, the commit queue integrates with the PR workflow.
 When the PR is approved and ready to be merged, changes are added to the queue through the PR and commit queue feedback is provided in status checks on the PR.
 ### Trigger